 • Slower speeds

 The Sync.com iOS app makes file sharing and synchronization with your other devices easy.
-The app’s homepage shows your content, and clicking on the three dots next to a file or folder pulls up a menu with options that include sharing, copying or moving.
+The app’s homepage shows your content, and clicking on the three dots next to a file or folder pulls up a menu with options that include sharing, copying and moving.
 A “plus” button at the bottom lets you create a new folder or document, and upload a file or image.

 The “settings” menu gives users plenty of flexibility, such as the option to add a passcode, clear cached files or manage active uploads.
 However, the standout feature is the camera choices.
 You can enable camera uploads, make it so uploads happen only on WiFi or allow background uploading, among other possibilities.